nqn/pillar/CONTRIBUTING.md

 ## Coding Standards

+### Git Hooks

+The repository includes a pre-commit hook that automatically checks code formatting:

+- Run `./hooks/setup.sh` to install the hooks
+- The hook runs `cargo fmt --check` before each commit
+- If formatting is needed, it will auto-format and ask you to review
+- To bypass (not recommended): `git commit --no-verify`

 ### Rust Style

 - Follow the official [Rust Style Guide](https://doc.rust-lang.org/nightly/style-guide/)
-- Run `cargo fmt` before committing
+- Run `cargo fmt` before committing (automated by pre-commit hook)
 - Run `cargo clippy` and address warnings
 - Keep functions small and focused
 - Use meaningful variable names